BouncingPixel/Node-Template-Basic-/README.md

 - `message`: The custom message set or the standard message if no custom message was set
 - `error`: The error object that was caught by the error handler

-### /server/views/static/
+### /server/views/pages/

-A special directory for static pages that can be served without creating express routes.
+A special directory for pages that can be served without creating express routes.
-The static pages are allowed to include layouts or partials.
-The only limitation is they do not access database.
+The pages are allowed to include layouts or partials.
+The only limitation is they do not directly access database.
 They may, however, access the current user, CSRF token, and other variables that are exposed to all routes.
+A middleware may access the database and expose information to res.locals, which can be accessed in these pages.

 ### /server/server.js